ReanFernandes/bar-llama/dataset/test_sets/README.md

 The test sets labelled `test_sets` are the ones put together from the older ( pre-2015) bar exam questions.
 Thus they dont contain Civil Procedure questions.
-Bar_test_set contains actual bar exam questions that were sourced from the 2022 bar exam.
-For all work, this is the definitive test set and the others can be considered as validation sets
+These sets were originally used for validation, and to see if fine-tuning leads to better performance.
+We use these as a placeholder for the actual bar exam, so that results may be verified for the performance improvement without the need for licensing the actual test set.